Constraining Torsion in Maximally symmetric (sub)spaces: Introduction sec:intro

 The organization of the paper is as follows: in section \ref{sec:Tsym}, we discuss the basic concepts related to space-time symmetries (viz. isometries, Killing vectors, etc.) and how these concepts could possibly be understood in space-times admitting torsion.
-In section \ref{sec:App1}, we resort to an approach based on the scheme I mentioned above, and carry out the full analysis of determining the non-vanishing independent components of the torsion tensor and its irreducible modes in a $d$-dimensional space-time manifold $\cM$ with a maximally symmetric sub-manifold $\bcM$ of dimension $n \,(< d)$.
-In section \ref{sec:App2}, we look for the various constraints that are to be imposed on torsion in the formal development of theories based on the scheme II above.
-A comparative study of results obtained in the two schemes is done in section \ref{sec:Compare}, by resorting to certain specific scenarios of physical relevance.
+In section \ref{sec:App1}, taking the approach based on the scheme I we determine the existent components of the torsion tensor and its irreducible modes in a $d$-dimensional space-time manifold $\cM$ with a maximally symmetric sub-manifold $\bcM$ of dimension $n \,(< d)$.
+In section \ref{sec:App2}, we look for the constraints imposed on torsion in the formal development of theories based on the scheme II.
+A comparative study of the results obtained in the two schemes is done in section \ref{sec:Compare}, by resorting to certain scenarios of physical relevance.
 We conclude with a summary and some open questions in section \ref{sec:Concl}.
-The general aspects of a $d$-dimensional Riemann-Cartan space-time, such as the definition of the torsion tensor, its irreducible components, the transformed covariant derivatives, etc. are reviewed in the Appendix.
+The general aspects of a $d$-dimensional RC space-time, viz. the definition of torsion, its irreducible modes, the covariant derivatives, geodesics and auto-parallels, etc. are reviewed in the Appendix.